 - Connect to an instance of an application.
 The entry page of the application is displayed in a new Web browser window. - Display the application detail page of an application.
-For details on the information provided, see "Adding an Application" (page 76) - Delete an application.
+For details on the information provided, see "Adding an Application" (page 76). - Display the application configuration page.
+See "Configuring an Application" (page 76) for more information. - Delete an application.
 You confirm that you really want to delete the application (including all of its instances) in a confirmation page before the deletion takes place.